oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 2. Uncomment the `TransactionEventsUtility.java` class, located in the `/com/oracle/tmm/stockbroker/utils/` package of the `StockBroker` application.

-3. Update the `TMMConfigurations.java` file, located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application, to .
+3. Update the `TMMConfigurations.java` file, located in the `/com/oracle/tmm/stockbroker` package of the `StockBroker` application.

     1. Add the following lines of code to import the listeners that you have uncommented.